 Records, however, should not fail validation if these attributes are not present at all.

 Does this mean that the records should fail validation if the attributes are present?
 Probably not.
 The context might make the meaning of this requirement clearer, but as it’s written, it raises a question in my mind.
-The main message here is to think positive when writing requirements.
+The main message here is to air on the positive side when writing requirements.

-When requirements lack important bits of information, it’s hard for all readers to interpret them in the same way unless they make precisely the same assumptions.
+When requirements lack important bits of information, it’s unlikely that all readers will interpret them in the same way unless they make precisely the same assumptions.
 For instance, a functional requirement might describe a behavior without identifying the triggering cause that leads to that behavior:

 The system shall generate an error report and forward it to the user.